matbrown/butr/README.md

 # Me (Human) vs Claude (AI)

 I'm an old school developer that's been coding for over 15 years now.
-I absolutely love coding with a passion, and I can't think of a better way of spending an evening than creating software, whether that's a Linux script to be used a CLI, refactoring something, backend, frontend, anything!
+I absolutely love coding with a passion, and I can't think of a better way of spending an evening than creating software, whether that's a cool Linux script to be used as a CLI, refactoring something, backend, frontend, anything!
 Efficient tool?
 I'll make it more efficient.
 Already exists?
 Don't care, lemmedoitokiedokiefanks.

 It's a late saturday afternoon and I'm setting up and configuring a k8s cluster that will be responsible for a significant amount of services.
 My k8s cluster is running perfectly, but I need to make a significant tweak for the purpose of security.